Unsupervised Stereo via Multi-Baseline Geometry-Consistent Self-Training: Method

-By applying this attention map on the contrastive loss $\mathcal{L}_c$, we provide accurate supervision to the student in both occluded and non-occluded regions, and further strengthen learning in regions that are teacher-friendly but student-challenging.
+where $\omega>1$.
+Applying this weight map to the geometry-consistent loss $\mathcal{L}_g$ ensures reliable supervision for the student and enhances its learning in occluded regions.
+Examples of the resulting weight maps are visualized in~\cref{fig: weighting map}.